Reunion Giving FAQ↑ Back to Top

 1. Why will I be asked to support Barry University during a Reunion year?

 Barry University depends upon the generosity and spirit of each Reunion class to sustain Barry's commitment to educate future leaders in all walks of life.
 Your gift will have an important and far-reaching impact on the University.

-In addition to supporting the current operations of the University through the Annual Fund, you will be asked to consider a meaningful capital gift within Reunion Giving timeframe and/or through your estate plans.
+In addition to supporting the current operations of the University through Annual Giving, you will be asked to consider a meaningful capital gift within a Reunion giving time frame and/or through your estate plans.

 2. How will my gift be used?